nimblehq/infrastructure-templates/CONTRIBUTING.md

 ### Add a new command

-To add a new command, you need to create a new folder in the `src/commands` folder and add the `index.ts` file in it.
+To add a new command, create a new folder in the `src/commands` and add the `index.ts` file.
 The command documentation can be found [here](https://oclif.io/docs/commands).

 ### Add a new addon/module